 Roger Dore owned the franchise and Lionel Vital served as director of player personnel.
-Jacques Dussault, was shrewdly hired by Dore, due to his prominence in French Canada as a football coach.
+Up and coming Jacques Dussault, was shrewdly hired by Dore, due partly to his prominence in French Canada as a football coach.
 Joe Faragalli and Don Sutherin respectably would round out a CFL pedigree heavy staff.

 Olympic Stadium was their chief venue and really North America’s crown jewel at the time of stadiums in the league.
-Fans would not disappoint posting some of the higher attendance numbers in the league, averaging over 30,000 a contest in 1991 and 25,000 in 1992.
+Fans did not disappoint posting some of the higher attendance numbers in the league, averaging over 30,000 a contest in 1991 and 25,000 in 1992.

 Montreal’s name was a given out of the gate.
 It was the design that took a bit.
 Eventually the design team settled on an M that looked like it were created by a large stamping machine- projecting an image of a big, powerful entity.
 It was a slam dunk afterwards to use the machine gray which stood out solidly on the burgundy background.
 Fans called the team ‘La Machine’.